univention/univention-corporate-server/doc/app-center/presentation.rst

 at least 300 words long.
 The text should be structured and paragraphs should be used to make it easier to read.
 The target group are potential customers.
 Subheadings (HTML: *h2*, *h3*) should be used to divide the text into logical sections.
-It is very helpful for the reader to be able to see the advantages of the app and its combination with UCS at a glance.
+It's very helpful for the reader to be able to see the advantages of the app and its combination with UCS at a glance.
 For this reason, presentation of the advantages in lists (HTML:
 *ol*, *ul*, *li*) is particularly practical.